caseif/SkyMM-NX/README.md

 ### Building

-SkyMM-NX depends on `devkitA64` and `libnx` to compile.
+SkyMM-NX depends on `devkitA64`, `libnx`, and `switch-tools` to compile.
 These packages are installable through [devkitPro pacman](https://devkitpro.org/wiki/devkitPro_pacman).

 Once all dependencies have been satisfied, simply run `make` in the project directory.